 - Atlanta, Georgia

-- ✤ Austin, Texas
+- Austin, Texas

 - Dallas, Texas

 - Houston, Texas

 - Shawnee, KS

-The MCCC program is a total of 36 credit hours.
+The MCCC program has a total of 36 credit hours.
 The normal length of study for full-time students (9 credits per fall and spring terms) is two years.
 Part-time students can expect their program to last 3 or more years.

 The following course lists reflect the required course of study.
+Please note that MCCC-Care Track is for F-1 students and MCCC-Counseling Track is for non-F-1 students.
 Course requirements may only be adjusted with faculty approval.
-(All courses are 3 credits each unless otherwise noted.)